montimage-projects/det6g-blog-prog-soft-tsn-switch-jekyll/_posts/2024-11-02-software_tsn_switch.md

 * Automated guided vehicles moving on a shop floor in a factory and communicating with edge cloud servers in the factory.
 * Exoskeletons assisting workers on a shop floor, which are remotely controlled from an edge cloud server in the factory.
-* Extended reality devices like Augmented Reality (AR) headsets displaying remote content from an edge server.
+* Extended reality devices like Augmented Reality (AR) headsets offloading compute-intensive tasks like rendering of images to an edge server.

 Real-time communication technologies are used to guarantee bounds on the network delay between plant and controller.
 Time-Sensitive Networking (TSN) is a popular technology to implement real-time communication over IEEE 802.3 (Ethernet) networks consisting of TSN bridges.
 In particular, the so-called Time-Aware Shaper (TAS) implemented by bridges is able to guarantee very low bounds on network delay and delay variation (jitter).